Longarm Quilting Services

 Double batting is such a fun way to enhance the quilting on your quilt.
 I’ve done that on several of my own quilts that I’ve custom quilted.
 I recommend doing a bamboo or 8020 cotton/poly blend on the bottom layer, and then wool on the top.
 It helps the quilting pop!
 I don’t recommend doing two layers of the 8020 cotton poly blend.
 I did so awhile back on a client’s quilt, and she said it was too stiff.

 Polyester batting is notttt my favorite, unless of course it is bonded on the outside.
 If you can pull the batting apart, don’t use it.
 It will be lumpy, and you’ll hate it!!
 Remember the comforters that a lot of us grew up with, that were purchased at the big box stores???
 Yeah, bad polyester batting!
 Lumpy after they are washed.
-I know there are some great polyester battings, I used to carry one when I first started quilting.
-It had a skim on both sides and quilted up beautifully.
-Unfortunately, gas prices went up and they quit making it because it was too costly to ship.
-I know there are great poly blend battings out there, however my clients love my 8020 cotton poly blend batting.
-If they want a puffy batting we typically use the wool.
-I’m sure that Hobbs or Quilters Dream have a great selection of poly blend battings.
-If you have a poly batting that you love, you’re more than welcome to send it with your quilt.
+I know there are some great polyester battings, just make sure it is bonded or has a skim to keep it from pulling apart.

 Bagged or packaged battings aren’t my favorite either.
 They tend to have a lot more fold lines in them, and sometimes seem a bit stretched out.
 My battings come off of a roll.
 If you do get a bagged batting, let it out of the bag to see if it can relax some before its quilted.